Experiential Learning Depot

 How I Came to Be An Experiential Educator

 Working in the field was amazing for so many reasons.
-I met wonderful people, saw places I wouldn't otherwise have seen, and gained practical experience for a career in environmental science.
+I met wonderful people, saw places I wouldn't otherwise have seen, and gained real and authentic experience in environmental science.
 I learned more about science in three months in the field, immersed in the content, than I did over the course of my lifetime.
-Content that I studied in college, paired with active involvement in the field, was a powerful learning experience for me.

 Team of ecology researchers conducting a survey on the Eveglades.

 I knew I couldn't operate that way for the rest of my career.
-My experience working in the field was always in the forefront of my mind when trying to work out my educational philosophy, along with the "student-centered" theory I was learning in teaching school.
+My experience working in the field was always at the forefront of my mind when trying to work out my educational philosophy.

 I decided I needed to check into some things.
 What other options did I have?
-A lot of options it turned out.
-Not only were there a lot of schools and educational organizations doing things differently, but teachers in traditional classrooms were mavericks as well, trying to promote active and involved learning experiences while under the same restrictions as the rest of us.
+As it turned out, experiential learning was just what I was looking for, and not only were there many experiential education schools and programs in existence, but some teachers in traditional classrooms were trying experiential learning as well.

-Those educators that went above and beyond, that were creative and reflective, that tried new educational approaches that were supported by research despite restrictions and obstacles, turned out to be my inspiration and mentors over the course of the next decade.
+Those educators that went above and beyond, that were creative and reflective, and that tried new educational approaches that were supported by research despite restrictions and obstacles, turned out to be my inspiration and were my mentors over the course of the next decade.

 Group of students hiking a mountain in Colorado.